 One of Jesus’ chief activities was teaching.
 He taught not only his disciples, but also the crowds — in the temple, in synagogues, in towns and villages, on mountains and at the lakeside.
 “I have spoken openly to the world,” Jesus said.
 “I always taught in synagogues or at the temple” (John 18:20).

-Jesus commanded his disciples to teach (Matt.
-28:20), and they did.
+Jesus commanded his disciples to teach (Matthew 28:20), and they did.
 “Day after day, in the temple courts and from house to house, they never stopped teaching and proclaiming the good news that Jesus is the Christ” (Acts 5:42).
 Paul taught in Ephesus “publicly and from house to house” (Acts 20:20).
-He called himself a teacher, and he told Timothy to teach (1 Tim.
-2:7; 4:11-13; 2 Tim.
-1:11; 4:2).
+He called himself a teacher, and he told Timothy to teach (1 Timothy 2:7; 4:11-13; 2 Timothy 1:11; 4:2).

-Paul told the Colossians to teach one another (Col. 3:16).
-People who have been in the church a long time should be able to teach (Heb.
-5:12).
-If they have a gift for teaching, they should teach (Rom.
-12:7).
-Although every member may teach, not everyone has the position of “teacher” (1 Cor.
-12:29).
-James warns us, “Not many of you should presume to be teachers… because you know that we who teach will be judged more strictly" (Jam.
-3:1).
-God appoints teachers in the church (1 Cor.
-12:28); he gives teachers to equip the saints (Eph.
-4:11).
+Paul told the Colossians to teach one another (Colossians 3:16).
+People who have been in the church a long time should be able to teach (Hebrews 5:12).
+If they have a gift for teaching, they should teach (Romans 12:7).
+Although every member may teach, not everyone has the position of “teacher” (1 Corinthians 12:29).
+James warns us, “Not many of you should presume to be teachers… because you know that we who teach will be judged more strictly” (James 3:1).
+God appoints teachers in the church (1 Corinthians 12:28); he gives teachers to equip the saints (Ephesians 4:11).

 We are frequently warned about false teachers and false teachings.
-Jesus warned about the teachings of the Pharisees; later, some of them taught that gentiles had to be circumcised (Acts 15:1).
-John warned about idolatrous and immoral teachings (Rev. 2:14-15; 2:20-24).
-Keep away from false teachers, Paul warned (Rom.
-16:17).
+Jesus warned about the teachings of the Pharisees; later, some of them taught that Gentiles had to be circumcised (Acts 15:1).
+John warned about idolatrous and immoral teachings (Revelation 2:14-15; 2:20-24).
+Keep away from false teachers, Paul warned (Romans 16:17).
 “If anyone comes to you and does not bring this teaching, do not take him into your house or welcome him” (2 John 10).

-Using the word for “teaching,” Paul warned about “every wind of doctrine,” “human commands and teachings,” and “things taught by demons" (Eph.
-4:14; Col. 2:22; 1 Tim.
-4:1).
-“The time will come when men will not put up with sound doctrine.
-Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear” (2 Tim.
-4:3).
-“Do not be carried away by all kinds of strange teachings" (Heb.
-13:9).
+Using the word for “teaching,” Paul warned about “every wind of doctrine,” “human commands and teachings,” and “things taught by demons” (Ephesians 4:14; Colossians 2:22; 1 Timothy 4:1).
+“The time will come when people will not put up with sound doctrine.
+Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear” (2 Timothy 4:3).
+“Do not be carried away by all kinds of strange teachings” (Hebrews 13:9).

 Teachers play an important role in the church.
-As a simplification, evangelists bring people into the church, and teachers build on that foundation to enable members in the church to minister according to their spiritual gifts.
-Of course, the categories overlap — evangelism frequently includes teaching (as seen in the ministry of Jesus and the sermons in Acts), and teaching must include the gospel — but in general, evangelism is targeted at nonmembers, and teaching is targeted at members.
+As a simplification, evangelists bring people into the church, and teachers build on that foundation to help members in the church to minister according to their spiritual gifts.
+The categories overlap — evangelism frequently includes teaching (as seen in the ministry of Jesus and the sermons in Acts), and teaching must include the gospel — but in general, evangelism is targeted at nonmembers, and teaching is targeted at members.

-That concludes our survey of the terms found in Eph.
-4:11.
+That concludes our survey of the terms found in Ephesians 4:11.
 We will now look at bishops, elders and deacons.

-In many denominations, a bishop is a person who supervises all the churches in a region.
+In many denominations, a bishop supervises all the churches in a region.
 The bishop often leads the largest congregation in the largest city in the region.
-Hierarchical churches (Eastern Orthodox, Roman Catholic, Anglican, Methodist, etc.) assign a bishop to each region to have administrative authority over the pastors and churches in that region.
+Hierarchical churches (Eastern Orthodox, Roman Catholic, Anglican, Methodist, etc.) assign a bishop to each region to have authority over the pastors and churches in that region.
 Each city or region has only one bishop.

 However, the New Testament does not reveal this particular structure.
-There was more than one bishop (NIV: overseer) in Ephesus, and more than one in Philippi (Acts 20:28; Phil.
-1:1).
+There was more than one bishop (NIV: overseer) in Ephesus, and more than one in Philippi (Acts 20:28; Philippians 1:1).
 Near Ephesus, Paul sent for the elders, called them all bishops, and told them to be pastors of the church (Acts 20:28).
-In Philippi, Paul greeted the bishops and deacons without mentioning pastors or elders (Phil.
-1:1).
-This suggests that bishop, pastor and elder are overlapping terms.
+In Philippi, Paul greeted the bishops and deacons without mentioning pastors or elders (Philippians 1:1).
+Bishop, pastor and elder are overlapping terms.

-When Paul wrote to Timothy, he listed qualifications for a bishop (1 Tim.
-3:2) but not for an elder, even though Ephesus had elders (1 Tim.
-5:17), and presumably Timothy would ordain elders.
-Paul left Titus on Crete to ordain elders (Tit.
-1:5).
-The qualifications for elders are brief (Tit.
-1:6) and blend right into qualifications for bishops (vs. 7-9).
-It seems that, although Paul used a different term in v.
-7, he was talking about the same type of church leader as in v.
-6. Why would Paul tell Titus about the qualifications of a bishop if Titus’ only commission was to ordain elders?
+When Paul wrote to Timothy, he listed qualifications for a bishop (1 Timothy 3:2) but not for an elder, even though Ephesus had elders (1 Timothy 5:17), and presumably Timothy would ordain elders.
+Paul left Titus on Crete to ordain elders (Titus 1:5).
+The qualifications for elders are brief (verse 6) and blend right into qualifications for bishops (verses 7-9).
+It seems that, although Paul used a different term in verse 7, he was talking about the same type of church leader as in verse 6.
+Why would Paul tell Titus about the qualifications of a bishop if Titus’ only commission was to ordain elders?
 This again suggests that bishop is another name for an elder.

 Although the terms bishop, elder and pastor may have suggested slightly different leadership functions, there was a great deal of overlap in these titles.
 The difference, if any, between such functions was never spelled out.
 Paul does not seem to be concerned about what the leaders were called, and he does not detail what they did.